 Van Gogh was known to have a form of epilepsy, but it wasn’t his primary problem.
 He drank heavily and people found him especially strange and scary when he was drunk.

-Because Van Gogh cut off his ear, some people believe he was schizophrenic.
+Because Van Gogh cut off his ear, some people believe he had auditory hallucinations.
+Most often hallucinations are associated with psychosis.
 Psychosis that is permanent generally refers to schizophrenia.
 It can take the form of visual or auditory hallucinations.
 Those who support the schizophrenia diagnosis believe he was trying to stop auditory hallucinations.
 However, that hypothesis doesn’t explain why he cut off only part of his ear and why he delivered it to Rachel.
 The message intended for Rachel, as well as the meaning of La Berceuse, would make sense to him, but not the outside world.

 The Red Vineyard, 1888, The Pushkin Museum, Moscow, the only painting sold during Van Gogh’s lifetime

 It’s true that many creative people who touch us deeply are also touched by a fire within.
 Writers Edgar Alan Poe and Ernest Hemingway are often named as other great geniuses who suffered from Bipolar Disorder.
 They also drank heavily and ended their lives tragically.
 The “unruly genius,” Caravaggio, certainly belongs in this category, too.
-The Romantic tradition of the early 1800s celebrated an affinity between madness and creativity, as with Goya and Beethoven, who became deaf and more depressed as they aged.
-(I have not yet read Kay Redfield Jamison’s book about this, Touched with Fire: Manic-Depressive Illness and the Artistic Temperament.
+The Romantic tradition of the early 1800s celebrated an affinity between madness and creativity, as with Goya and Beethoven, both of whom became deaf and deeply depressed as they aged.
+(I have not read Kay Redfield Jamison’s book about this, Touched with Fire: Manic-Depressive Illness and the Artistic Temperament.
 My sources at the end of this article.)

 Contrary to popular belief, those who suffered from mental illnesses in the 1880s — at least where Van Gogh lived — were not treated poorly.
 Cold bath therapy rather than heavy pharmaceuticals, were the treatments of his day.
 And Van Gogh’s doctors respected him; they wanted him to paint.